Skip to content

 Embed the above “10 Interesting Facts About Cocaine” Infographic to your Website

-This 10 Interesting Facts About Cocaine and how long does coke stay in your system infographic is provided with compliments of the We Level Up addiction treatment center team.
-To use the above infographics, you agree to link back and attribute its source and owner at https://welevelup.com/addiction/how-long-cocaine-stays-in-system/
+This 10 Interesting Facts About Cocaine and how long does coke stay in your system infographic is furnished with commendations of the We Level Up addiction treatment center team.
+To use these infographics, you consent to link back and attribute its origin and owner to https://welevelup.com/addiction/how-long-does-cocaine-stay-in-your-system/

 Cocaine Drug Test

 How long does cocaine stay in your system for drug test purposes?
-Cocaine drug tests work not by searching for the presence of cocaine but for proof that the body has recently metabolized (proving the ingestion of) cocaine.
-While cocaine takes roughly 6-24 hours to leave the body, the product created when the body metabolizes cocaine, benzoylecgonine, can be detected up to 5 days after the last consumption.
-Metabolites are substances that our bodies make after metabolizing a particularly toxic substance.
-Metabolizing cocaine usually takes between 6 and 24 hours, depending on an individual’s height, weight, and metabolism speed.
+Cocaine drug tests detect if the body has recently metabolized cocaine rather than just its presence.
+Benzoylecgonine, a product created when the body breaks down cocaine, can be found during drug testing days after the last consumption (up to 2 weeks for heavy users).
+Metabolites are substances produced after metabolizing a toxic substance.
+Cocaine typically takes 6-24 hours to exit the body, depending on individual factors such as height, weight, and metabolism speed.

 How to Pass a Cocaine Drug Test